zhanglab/psamm/docs/tutorial/fpp.rst

 .. image:: 16-array2.dot.png

-Moreover, if  `vis` command contains ``--array`` but doesn't contain ``--image``, it will still exported the DOT file.
+Moreover, if  `vis` command contains ``--array`` but doesn't contain ``--image``, it will still exports the DOT file.
 However, in this case, when converting DOT file to a network image, to make ``--array`` effective, another `Graphviz` program command (see below) is required instead of ``dot`` command we showed before:

 .. code-block:: shell